zonal42/STM32_Projects/f103c8_sdcard_bootloader/README.md

                     if have a software in flash memory, it runs the software from flash memory. if haven't a software in flash memory, it waits until take load command from user.

-app-demo is making sliding between three leds.
+app-demo is making sliding process between three leds.

 Other application makes loading, clearing, running processes.